A Simple and Efficient Multi-Task Learning Approach for Conditioned Dialogue Generation: Experiments

 \subsection{Baselines}

 We choose two strong baselines specifically designed for personalized response generation and two others for topic-aware generation.
-Additionally, we choose some state-of-the-art transformer variants utilizing pre-training results.
+Additionally, we choose some state-of-the-art pre-trained Transformers.

-\textbf{Speaker Model} \cite{li2016persona}: a seq2seq model for persona dialogue using four LSTM layers.
+\paragraph{Speaker Model}\cite{li2016persona} a seq2seq model using four LSTM layers.
 Given a user label, the decoder transforms it into a user embedding and use it to generate a personalized response.

-\textbf{MT-Speaker}: adapted from the style transfer approach using multi-task learning \cite{luan2017multi}.
-It jointly trains a Speaker Model and a conditioned auto-encoder with shared decoder parameters.
+\paragraph{MT-Speaker} an approach jointly trains a Speaker Model and a conditioned auto-encoder with shared decoder parameters, which is adapted from a style transfer approach \cite{luan2017multi}.
+This approach also leverages the labeled text data.

-\textbf{TA-Seq2Seq} \cite{xing2017topic} and \textbf{THRED} \cite{dziri2019augmenting}: these models utilize topic words instead of topic labels predicted by the LDA model.
+\paragraph{TA-Seq2Seq} \cite{xing2017topic} and \textbf{THRED} \cite{dziri2019augmenting} these models utilize topic words instead of topic labels predicted by the LDA model.
 TA-Seq2Seq leverages the topic information by a joint attention mechanism and a biased generation probability.
 THRED is built based on HRED and incorporates topic words via a hierarchical joint attention mechanism.
-These models have achieved strong performance on the second dataset.

-\textbf{C-GPT} \cite{zheng2019pre}: an encoder-decoder transformer initialized with GPT parameters.
+\paragraph{C-Trans-ED} \cite{zheng2019pre} an encoder-decoder transformer framework initialized with GPT parameters.
 The decoder dynamically merges features from the dialogue history and the condition.
-In their paper, multiple fine-grained condition labels are extracted based on complex rules.
-In our experiments, we only provide general condition labels to the model.
+This model is based on the code of ConvAI2 champion \cite{dinan2019second}.

-\textbf{C-TTransfo} \cite{wolf2019transfertransfo}: a decoder-only transformer initialized with GPT parameters.
-The original model is not for conditioned dialogue generation.
-We extend its input representations by adding an extra parametric condition embedding to enable it to generate conditioned responses.
+\paragraph{C-Trans-Dec} a decoder-only transformer initialized with GPT-2 parameters, adapted from \citet{wolf2019transfertransfo}.
+We add a condition embedding to the input representation to enable conditioned generation.

+\paragraph{BERT} fine-tuning the pre-trained model \cite{devlin2018bert} on the dialogue datasets.
+The encoder and decoder share the parameters.
+When encoding, the model uses bi-directional attention.
+When decoding, it uses left-to-right attention.